Efficient shape-constrained inference for the autocovariance sequence from a reversible Markov chain: Empirical studies

-\end{enumerate} The asymptotic variance estimator from the empirical autocovariance sequence is always $0$, i.e., $\sigma^2(\tilde{r}_M) = \sum_{k \in \Z} \tilde{r}_M(k)=0$ [e.g., \cite{brockwell2009time}], and therefore is inconsistent for $\sigma^2(\gamma)$ whenever $\sigma^2(\gamma)>0$.
-The asymptotic variance estimator from a windowed empirical autocovariance sequence is also sometimes called a spectral variance estimator since it corresponds to an estimated spectral density function at frequency $0$.

-Hyperparameters are required for the Bartlett windowed estimators, BM, OBM, and Moment LSEs.
-In our comparison studies, we used oracle hyperparameter settings for these methods.
-A batch size $b_M$ needs to be specified a priori for the Bartlett windowed sequence estimate, BM, and OBM, and $\delta$ determining the set $\Ml$ onto which the initial autocovariance sequence $\rinit$ is projected must be specified for the MomentLS estimators $\Pi_{\delta}(\rinit)$.
-From~\citet{flegal2010batch}, for the BM and OBM methods, the mean-squared-error optimal batch sizes for estimating $\sigma^2(\gamma)$ are

-respectively, where $\Gamma = -2\sum_{s=1}^\infty s\gamma(s)$.
-Since the spectral variance estimator based on the Bartlett window is asymptotically equivalent to the overlapping batch mean estimator \citep{Damerdji1991-oj}, we let $b^{\rm (Bart)}_M = b_{M}^{\rm (OBM)}$.
-For the choice of oracle $\delta$, we let $\delta = 1-\sup |{\rm Supp}(F)|$ for the representing measure $F$ for the autocovariance sequence.
-In our examples, the optimal batch sizes in \eqref{eq:opt_batchsizes} and oracle $\delta$ can be computed numerically via the expressions for $F$ as in~\eqref{eq:F_discrete} and~\eqref{eq:F_ar(1)}.

-We computed the squared $\ell_2$ autocovariance sequence error $\|\hat{r} - \gamma\|_2^2$ (when eligible) and the squared asymptotic variance error $(\hat{\sigma}^2 - \sigma(\gamma))^2$ for $B=400$ simulations from each method with varying chain lengths $M\in \{4000,8000,16000,32000,64000,128000\}$.
+We computed the squared $\ell_2$ autocovariance sequence error $\|\hat{r} - \gamma\|_2^2$ (when eligible) and the squared asymptotic variance error $(\hat{\sigma}^2 - \sigma^2(\gamma))^2$ for $B=400$ simulations from each method with varying chain lengths $M\in \{4000,8000,16000,32000,64000,128000\}$.
 All simulations were performed using R software \citep{rlang}.
-We used \textbf{mcmcse} package \citep{mcmcse_R} for computing BM and OLBM estimators, \textbf{mcmc} package \citep{mcmc_R} for computing initial positive, monotone, and convex sequence estimators.
-We used the support reduction algorithm by \cite{groeneboom2008support} to compute Moment LSEs.
-The average squared $\ell_2$ autocovariance sequence error and average squared asymptotic variance estimation error are reported in Figure \ref{fig:discretel2avarComp} - \ref{fig:ar(1)l2AVarComp}.
-We excluded the initial positive and monotone sequence estimators from the plots, since these estimators performed similarly to the initial convex sequence estimator.
+We used the \textbf{mcmcse} package \citep{mcmcse_R} for computing BM and OLBM estimators and the \textbf{mcmc} package \citep{mcmc_R} for computing initial positive, monotone, and convex sequence estimators.

+The average squared $\ell_2$ autocovariance sequence error and average squared asymptotic variance estimation error are reported in Figures \ref{fig:discretel2avarComp}-\ref{fig:ar(1)l2AVarComp} and in tables in Supplementary Material S7~\citep{berg2023efficientsuppl}.
+In these results, \begin{itemize} \itemsep{0em} \item MomentLS(Tune,Emp) and MomentLS(Tune-Incr,Emp) refer to the moment LS estimators with the empirical autocovariance used for $\rinit$ and with $\delta$ chosen using the tuning procedure in Section~\ref{subsec:hyperparameters}, with the choices $c_M=0$ and $c_M=0.01\sqrt{\log M}$ in \eqref{eq:mhat}, and \item MomentLS(Orcl,Emp), MomentLS(Orcl,Brtl) refer to the moment LS estimates with oracle hyperparameter $\delta=\delta_{\gamma}$ and the empirical and Bartlett windowed autocovariances as inputs respectively. \end{itemize}